Trackunit/developer-hub/api-docs/data-model.md

 ### BatteryChargerInputVoltage

 The input voltage of the battery charger.
-Unit of measurement: _volt_.
+Unit of measurement: _Volt_.

 ### BatteryChargerInputCurrent

 The input current of the battery charger.
-Unit of measurement: _ampere_.
+Unit of measurement: _Ampere_.

 ### BatteryChargerOutputCurrentLimit

 Maximum allowed battery charging current, based on actual operating condition.
-Unit of measurement: _ampere_.
+Unit of measurement: _Ampere_.

 ### BatteryChargerInputCurrentLimit

 Maximum allowed battery charger input current draw, based on actual operating condition.
-Unit of measurement: _ampere_.
+Unit of measurement: _Ampere_.

 ### CumulativeCO2Emissions

-The cumulative CO2 emissions (by weight in kg) generated by the asset, either directly emissions by burning fuel or indirectly by consuming electricity (causing emission when generated).
+The cumulative CO2 emissions generated by the asset, either directly emissions by burning fuel or indirectly by consuming electricity (causing emission when generated).
 Unit of measurement: _kilogram_.

 ### AfterTreatmentDieselParticulateFilterActiveRegenerationState